sahil-punchhi/github-slideshow/_posts/0000-01-02-sahil-punchhi.md

 layout: slide2
 title: "Welcome to our second slide!"
 ---
-This is sahil-punchhi's new slide
+This is sahil-punchhi's new awesome slide
 Use left arrow to go back!
 Awesome!